I. Statement of Purpose/Objectives

-- Users may not introduce viruses or computer programs into library public computers.
+Users may not knowingly introduce viruses or computer programs into library public computers.

 IV.
 C. Printing

-Printing at Library workstations is funded through the student computer fee.
+Printing at Library workstations is funded through the Student Technology Fee.
 Users may not provide their own paper for use in Library printers.
-In accordance with ITS policies on printing in the Student Computer Centers (see http://www.uni.edu/its/us/sccs/howtouse.htm#laser)

 Unauthorized or inappropriate use of library computers or licensed electronic resources is prohibited and is grounds for sanctions which can include suspension or loss of computing privileges, disciplinary action, or legal action.
-Students are covered by the Student Conduct Code (http://www.uni.edu/pres/policies/302.shtml).
+Students are covered by the Student Conduct Code.
+Faculty and staff are covered by University Policies and Procedures.

 |Adopted or Revised Date|| |